-Tony Bennett‘s list of awards includes countless Grammys, one Primetime Emmy and tons of other impressive accolades, but his most meaningful achievement is his role as a dad.
-The legendary performer is the proud father of his four kids, Danny, Dae, Joanna and Antonia.
+Tony Bennett‘s list of awards included countless Grammys, one Primetime Emmy and tons of other impressive accolades, but his most meaningful achievement was his role as a dad.
+The legendary performer was the proud father of his four kids, Danny, Dae, Joanna and Antonia.
+Tony’s death was announced on July 21, 2023, after battling Alzheimer’s.

 Tony first experienced fatherhood during his marriage with his first wife, Patricia Beech.
 The “Way You Look Tonight” singer married Patricia in 1952, and less than three years later, their eldest son, Danny, was born.
 They later welcomed son Dae, but Tony and Patricia called it quits in 1971.